GabrielZoroaster/Domite/readme.md

 ---

 ### Methods Available through
 Methods in the DOM that do not have direct analogs in the current library but are available through `node.tag.xxx()

 These methods are native to the DOM and can be accessed through `node.tag.xxx()` but do not have direct equivalents in the custom iterator-based methods.

+- **`node.tag.attributeStyleMap`**
+	Provides access to the element's inline styles as a `StylePropertyMap`.
+	Unlike `element.style`, it allows working with typed values for better precision in properties like lengths, colors, and transforms.

+- **`node.tag.computedStyleMap()`**
+	Returns a `StylePropertyMapReadOnly` object containing the computed styles of the element.
+	This method provides typed values for style properties, improving accuracy over `getComputedStyle()`.

 - **`node.tag.hasPointerCapture()`**
   Returns a boolean indicating if the element currently has pointer capture.
 Pointer capture allows the element to receive all pointer events, even if the pointer moves outside the element's bounds.